 Term Definition Component The physical, tangible object that is a part of the bridge, such as, precast girders, piles and headstocks.
 3D model Three dimensional digital model made of surfaces, solids and/or features representing project objects.
 BIM Building Information Model.
 3D model with additional non spatial attributes about the objects and features.
 GIS Geographic Information System.
 A system that integrates hardware, software, and data for capturing, managing, analysing, and displaying all forms of geographically referenced information.
 Closed surface 3D surface describing the complete envelope of a single object to allow volume calculation, clash detection etc. Solid 3D representation of an object often equivalent to a closed surface with filling in plan and cross sections.
 Object The 3D closed surfaced solid, developed in the bridge BIM model that represents the bridge component.
-The object contains additional attribution capturing design, construction and asset management information.
+The object contains additional attributes capturing design, construction and asset management information.
 Full BIM object code The bridge objects in the bridge BIM model are to be named and identified using an object string that contains a number of parts which can be concatenated into shorter identification codes for displaying and presenting various information throughout the bridge's lifecycle.
-Attribute Data or information associated to an object, such as its name, unique identifier or material.
-IFC Industry Foundation Classes.
-3D file export which is a platform neutral, open format specification.
+Attribute Data or information associated to an object, such as its name, unique identifier or material. .ifc An open source, international standard (ISO 16739-1), which is vendor-neutral, and usable across a wide range of hardware devices and software platforms.
 BAMS Bridge Asset Management System.
 The department's system to effectively and efficiently manage bridge assets across Queensland.
 BIS Bridge Information System.
 The department's established system of integrated and accessible information for bridge inventory, condition, load capacity, and inspection and works history.
 SIM Structures Inspection Manual